Report Analyzed Hospitals, Health Systems Nationwide on How Well They Follow Federal Requirements

 University of Vermont Medical Center

-The UVM Health Network works with patients to determine if they are eligible for discounted and free care through our Financial Assistance Program.
+The UVM Health Network works with patients to determine if they are eligible for Medicaid, or for discounted and free care through our Financial Assistance Program.
 Patients may also qualify for our Health Assistance Program, which covers the cost of medications, dental care, glasses and other medical equipment for low- and middle-income patients.
 For more information, click here.